When you experience a flare-up of back pain, your first thought might be to reach for medication.

 That’s why taking medication can help.

-Remember never to take any medication without your doctor’s knowledge and recommendation, as that can potentially risk your health and give you unwanted side effects.
+Never take any medication without your doctor’s knowledge and recommendation, as that can potentially risk your health and give you unwanted side effects.